davidjkenner/davidjkenner.github.io/_posts/2019-04-15-basic-linux-commands.md

 aws     #aws client
-sam     #serverless application manager cd      #change directory cat/etc/*lease      #version of Linux you are using find . -name $FILE_NAME        #find command which       #tells if it is a command and it’s location ssh     #remote into another Linux server
+sam     #serverless application manager cd      #change directory cat /etc/*lease      #version of Linux you are using find . -name $FILE_NAME        #find command which       #tells if it is a command and it’s location ssh     #remote into another Linux server